Skip to main content

 The NMSQT stands for the National Merit Scholarship Qualifying Test.
 This test is a PSAT that occurs in October of your junior year of high school.
 It is the only test the counts for National Merit.
 Most students do not need to prep for this exam: the PSAT cannot be sent to colleges and is not allowed to be used for college admissions purposes.
 However, students scoring a 1300 or above on practice exams should consider preparing in advance in order to try to qualify for National Merit.

-How can my student qualify for National Merit?
+How can my student quality for National Merit?

 In order to qualify for National Merit, you will have to do exceptionally well on the NMSQT (the PSAT in October of your junior year).
 In most states, your score will need to be nearly perfect: you can only miss a handful of questions on the entire test (pay no attention to percentiles).
 To be a National Merit Semifinalist, you will need to score in the top 1% of your state, not the country.